 As a teacher, my goal is to spark students’ enthusiasm by illustrating the connections between the natural world and their own lives and presenting the earth, ocean and atmosphere as a dynamic system about which we still have much to discover.
 I use authentic examples to make connections between scientific concepts and real-world issues in my teaching, which I incorporate through inquiry-based labs, environmental field sampling, student analysis of real published data, and discussion of scientific content in current news articles.
 In addition to learning scientific content, I find students attain a more complete understanding of the natural world and of scientific discovery by engaging in the process of generating scientific knowledge, including learning how to formulate a scientific question, generate a hypothesis, collect and analyze data, interpret results and formulate conclusions.

-Instructor in Chemical Oceanography, Woods Hole Diversity Committee Partnership Education Program, July 2017.
+- Chemical Oceanography, Woods Hole Diversity Committee Partnership Education Program (Instructor), July 2017.

-Visiting Member of the Faculty, General Chemistry II with Laboratory, The Evergreen State College, July-Sept.
+- General Chemistry II with Laboratory, The Evergreen State College (Visiting Member of the Faculty), July-Sept.
 2014 (syllabus).

-Teaching Assistant, OCEAN 200: Introduction to Oceanography, University of Washington, March - June 2012.
+- OCEAN 200: Introduction to Oceanography, University of Washington (Teaching Assistant), March - June 2012.

 I have developed resources for presentations on carbon and climate and on oysters and ocean acidification, which are publicly available through the University of Washington Program on Climate Change.
 I have been a frequent guest lecturer on these and related topics at the University of Washington, The Evergreen State College, North Seattle College, and numerous Seattle area public high schools.